-“I feel very fortunate to have been able to follow my bliss and make my personal interests and passions my professional expression in the world. “ – Andrea Colombu
+“I feel very fortunate to have been able to follow my bliss, and make my personal interests and passions my professional expression in the world.
+It is a true proviledge to be able to help, serve, and support healing, rediscovery and awakening.” – Andrea Colombu

 I am a licensed psychotherapist who has been practicing with individuals and couples since 2008 and has been in private practice in Oakland, CA. since 2014.
 The interface between psychology and spirituality is central to my work and approach, which integrates contemporary psychotherapy with the timeless wisdom of contemplative traditions.

 I received a Master of Arts in Counseling Psychology from John F. Kennedy University with a specialization in Transpersonal Psychology.
-My preparation also included studies and training in Buddhist Psychology and Philosophy, Humanistic Psychology, Existential-Contemplative Psychotherapy, Somatic Psychology, and Mindfulness.
+My preparation also included studies and training in Buddhist Psychology and Philosophy, Humanistic Psychology, Existential-Contemplative Psychotherapy, Somatic Psychology, Mindfulness, and Mindfulness-Based Therapies.

-In addition to psychotherapy, I offer nondual therapy and coaching to individuals and couples.
-I also facilitate nondual exploration groups, workshops, and retreats in and outside of California.
+I also offer nondual therapy and coaching to individuals and couples, and facilitate nondual exploration groups, workshops, and retreats in and outside of California.
 This area of my work has been supported and encouraged by my teacher Peter Fenner, PhD., with whom I have studied and worked closely since 2010.
 By his invitation, I have also been coaching in his Radiant Mind programs since 2011.
-I am a founding member and current Vice President of the Center for Nondual Awareness.
+I am a founding member and current board member of the Center for Nondual Awareness.

-I have been facilitating Living Radiance, a weekly meditation and awareness group in Orinda, CA. since 2010, and I offer individual meditation guidance.
-I am a Certified Mindfulness Teacher through the Mindfulness Training Insitute.
+In addition to my psychotherapy practice, I teach meditation and mindfulness.
+I have been facilitating Living Radiance, a weekly meditation and awareness group based in Orinda, CA. since 2010.
+As a Certified Mindfulness Teacher, through the Mindfulness Training Insitute, I offer regular course, workshops, and retreats introducing mindfulness and mindful living skills to individuals, groups, and organization.
+Currently, I am also completing the very first two-year-long Mindfulness Meditation Teacher Certification Program taught by Jack Kornfield and Tara Brach with graduation in February 2019.
 My regular meditation practice dates back to the mid-1980s.
 In 2003 I received formal training in the Zen tradition, and subsequently in the Vajrayana and Vipassana traditions, completing several multi-day retreats and studying with Eastern and Western teachers.

-My experience in the health and fitness field, spanning over 25 years, is skillfully and appropriately integrated throughout my work, including well-being consultation and coaching services provided to individuals, corporations, and institutions in the greater San Francisco Bay Area.
+My experience in the health and fitness field, spanning over 25 years, is skillfully and appropriately integrated throughout my work to further support the process of healing, awakening and, opening to life.
+Including providing well-being consultation and coaching services to individuals, corporations, and institutions in the greater San Francisco Bay Area.

 In my blog, “Contemplate This,” I share inspiring and thought-provoking insights in support of our journey toward inner peace, awakening, and true fulfillment as modern humans tangled in the complexity of life.

-I enjoy speaking publicly on a variety of subjects related to spirituality, psychology, mindfulness, nonduality, and well-being.
-Past events have included presentations and panel participation at SAND Conference, UCSF Medical Center, John F. Kennedy University, Contra Costa Child Care Council, and Rotary Club.
+I enjoy speaking publicly on a variety of subjects related to spirituality, psychology, nondual wisdom, mindfulness, meditation, and well-being.
+Past events have included presentations and panel participation at SAND Conference, National Hartford Center for Gerontology Nursing Excellence Conference, Contra Costa Child Care Council Conference, Nondual Wisdom and Psychology Conference and Salons, UCSF Medical Center, John F. Kennedy University, and Rotary Club.

 Consciousness Studies, Neuroscience, East-West Psychology, Mind-Body Medicine, Contemplative Practices, Eastern and Western Philosophy, Nondual Psychotherapy, Integral Psychology, Eastern Spiritual Traditions, Quantum Physics.